 If you have your space integrated with Slack you will also have real-time notifications come through Slack alerting you as individual tasks get completed.
 And if anything else comes up while your team is working through your sprint, it's simple and easy to create new tasks using Slack or the Workast app directly.

 No matter what sprint you and your team are working on, Workast can help.
 By streamlining your workflow, organizing, and documenting your processes - your business will be that much more efficient.
-Your dev team will thank you later.
+Your dev team will thank you later, and so you will your new scrum master skills.

 If you use Workast for your sprints, we'd love to hear your story!
 Send us a tweet @workast or drop us a line - we'd love to feature your organization skills and tell your story!